alpha-nero1/2021-Python-for-Machine-Learning-Data-Science-Masterclass/README.md

 # 2021 Python for Machine Learning & Data Science Masterclass
 A project following along with the "2021 Python for Machine Learning & Data Science Masterclass" class by Jose Portilla on Udemy.

+Note that the folder 'project' contains an actual flask server implementation that loads a random forest regressor model and does predictions over an API.

 ### Progress
 - 11/235
 - 23/235